timm/tested/docs/onMath.md

 ```

 ### So-called "Normal" Curves
-If we are talking standard deviation, then we'd better talk about normal curves.
+If we are talking standard deviation, then we had better talk about normal curves.

 The French mathematician Abraham de Moivre [^deMo1718]
   notes that probabilities associated with discretely